 How much & why you should tip?

-Travelers often ask themselves how much should I tip? or why should I tip?
-After paying for your safari tour it is only logical asking yourself these questions given the sums already paid for the safari.
+Travelers often ask themselves how much should I tip? or why should I tip.
+After paying for your safari tour it is only logical to ask yourself these questions given the sums already paid for the safari.

 Tipping culture & origin in Africa,

 Africa is not a wealthy country, and Westerners might see the local customary wages as unjust.
-So it has always been a tradition to tip your safari crew or mountain crew and others who serve you while travelling in Africa, it is fair to say tips are expected when travelling through Africa and the crew or servers will feel unappreciated when not tipped .
+So it has always been a tradition to tip your safari crew or mountain crew and others who serve you while traveling in Africa, it is fair to say tips are expected when traveling through Africa and the crew or servers will feel unappreciated when not tipped.

 Why is tipping so important? & why you should tip